 - Large group sizes

 - Cheaper price

 Our workshops in Thailand and throughout SE Asia are always small.
 Our one-day workshops have a maximum of four people.
-We will run most of our workshops with just one participant if that’s all the bookings we get on for a particular day.
+Most of our workshops run with just one participant if that’s all the bookings we get on for a particular day.
+Others require a minimum or three.
 We’ve set ourselves a standard to provide the best photography education we can.
 We like to make sure customers have the best experience possible, so group numbers are small.

 Joining a photo tour you will probably be part of a larger group.
 The tour guide will presumably give you some basic cultural information.
 They may explain something of the locations and what you are seeing.
 There will be no actual photography teaching.
 You will have to make do on your own at each location and may come away without decent photographs.
 You certainly will not learn how to make better photos of the next travel stop.

 Taking a workshop will equip you to be more proficient with your camera in any location or situation.
 By studying your camera and having hands-on experience with someone to guide you, you will retain this knowledge.